Spontaneous scalarization: Neutron star scalarization

-The \ns surface as an emitter of x-ray radiation is also an important probe in strong-field gravity, because the electromagnetic radiation is emitted from a region with large spacetime curvature.
+The \ns surface as an emitter of x-ray radiation is also an important probe in strong-field gravity because the electromagnetic radiation is emitted from a region with large spacetime curvature.
 In this regard, the simplest observable is the gravitational redshift of surface atomic lines.
-The redshift carries information about the \ns{s} mass, radius, spin, and in scalar-tensor gravity, about the scalar field. \textcite{DeDeo:2003ju} showed that scalarization has significant effect on the redshift, but only for negative enough values of $\beta_0$.
-Such values are already ruled out by binary pulsar observations.
-One could entertain the idea that a small scalar field masses could allow for large deviations in the redshift relative to \gr, while reconciling the theory with with binary-pulsar constraints~\cite{Popchev2015,Ramazanoglu:2016kul,Doneva:2016xmf}.
-A study of this problem has not been performed yet.
+The redshift carries information about the \ns mass, radius, spin, and, in scalar-tensor gravity, the scalar field. \textcite{DeDeo:2003ju} showed that scalarization had a significant effect on the redshift, but only for negative enough values of $\beta_0$.
+Such values are already ruled out by binary-pulsar observations.
+One could entertain the idea that a small scalar-field mass could allow for large deviations in redshift relative to \gr, while reconciling the theory with binary-pulsar constraints~\cite{Popchev2015,Ramazanoglu:2016kul,Doneva:2016xmf}.
+A study of this problem has not yet been performed.

-The emission of x-ray pulse profiles emitted by hot spots at \ns surfaces have also received considerable attention recently.
+The x-ray pulse profiles emitted by hot spots at \ns surfaces have also received considerable attention.
 Observations of these signals allow for a relatively clean inference of \ns masses and radii~\cite{Watts:2016uzu}.
-This potential was met with observations~\cite{Bogdanov:2019ixe,Miller:2019cac,Riley:2019yda} by the \NICER~\cite{Arzoumanian2014:SPIE}. \textcite{Sotani:2017rrt} and~\textcite{Silva:2018yxz} developed pulse-profile models for \ns{s} in massless \DEF model.~\textcite{Xu:2020vbs} considered the case of massive scalar fields and~\textcite{Hu:2021tyw} studied the positive $\beta_0$ case. \textcite{Silva:2019leq} made the first study of what constraints can be placed on the \DEF model with pulse-profile observations and found they can be competitive with binary pulsar observations.
-However, this work is rather simple and not at the level of realism found in analysis of real data.
+This potential was met with observations~\cite{Bogdanov:2019ixe,Miller:2019cac,Riley:2019yda} by the \NICER~\cite{Arzoumanian2014:SPIE}. \textcite{Sotani:2017rrt} and~\textcite{Silva:2018yxz} developed pulse-profile models for \ns{s} in a massless \DEF model.~\textcite{Xu:2020vbs} considered the case of massive scalar fields and~\textcite{Hu:2021tyw} studied the positive $\beta_0$ case. \textcite{Silva:2019leq} made the first study of what constraints can be placed on the \DEF model with pulse-profile observations and found they can be competitive with binary-pulsar observations.
+However, their work is rather simple and not at the level of realism found in the analysis of real data.
 This remains an important avenue for future work.